 - an ability to understand, evaluate and critique the interpretations of different historians

-- an understanding of how the historical debates that are covered in this course still impact and shape our ideas, leaders and society today.
+- nderstanding of how the historical debates that are covered in this course still impact and shape our ideas, leaders and society today.

-Required textbook: Unit 4: China Rising, 2nd edition, Tom Ryan, HTAV Publishing
+China Rising (2nd edition), Tom Ryan, HTAV Publishing

 Things to think about